kotest/kotest-cookbook/README.md

 It's also a good choice when we need to move quickly and are not overly concerned about long-term maintainability of the tests.
 <br/>
 <br/>
-We can also customize `shouldBeEqualUsingFields` to provide non-default matchers for some fields or to ignore them altogether.
 Fields such as timestamps, uuids, and auto-generated ids are commonly ignored in such tests.
+To accomplish that, we can customize `shouldBeEqualUsingFields` to provide non-default matchers for some fields or to ignore them altogether.
 For instance, the following code ignores `createdAt` field when comparing two objects:

 ```kotlin